-MSA Middle States Association of Colleges and Schools/Commission on Higher Education, NWCCU Northwest Commission on Colleges and Universities, NCA-HLC North Central Association of Colleges and Schools, Higher Learning Commission, NCA-CASI North Central Association of Colleges and Schools, Commission on Accreditation and School Improvement, Board of Trustees, NEASC-CIHE New England Association of Schools and Colleges, Inc., Commission on Institutions of Higher Education, NEASC-CTCI New England Association of Schools and Colleges, Inc., Commission on Technical and Career Institutions, SACS Southern Association of Colleges and Schools, Commission on Colleges, WASC-ACCJC Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges, WASC-ACSCU Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities.
+MSA Middle States Association of Colleges and Schools/Commission on Higher Education, NWCCU Northwest Commission on Colleges and Universities, NCA-HLC North Central Association of Colleges and Schools, Higher Learning Commission, NCA-CASI North Central Association of Colleges and Schools, Commission on Accreditation and School Improvement, Board of Trustees, NEASC-CIHE New England Association of Schools and Colleges, Inc., Commission on Institutions of Higher Education, NEASC-CTCI New England Association of Schools and Colleges, Inc., Commission on Technical and Career Institutions, Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), WASC-ACCJC Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges, WASC-ACSCU Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities.

 Bible College Accreditation – Courses from institutions accredited solely by AABC (Accrediting Association of Bible Colleges) and ABHE (Association for Biblical Higher Education) are awarded transfer credit on a parallel course-by-course basis.
 Remedial courses are nontransferable.
 Religious courses of a doctrinal or denominational character (sacraments, Christian approaches to missions, etc.) are not transferable.